top of page

 Joe's watercolor paintings are described as sensitive and emotional.

 They invoke a sense of realism in time and place.
-He attributes this to a keen sense of observation, the subjects and their surroundings.
+He attributes this to a keen sense of observation of the subjects and their surroundings.

 A lifelong resident of southeastern Pennsylvania, Joe spent his childhood Summers at his grandparents' home and marina on Brigantine island at the New Jersey shore.